- german (adj.)

 - German (n.)

-- "a native of Germany," 1520s, from Latin Germanus (adjective and noun, plural Germani), first attested in writings of Julius Caesar, who used Germani to designate a group of tribes in northeastern Gaul, of unknown origin.
-Probably originally the name of an individual tribe, but Gaulish (Celtic) origins have been proposed, from words perhaps originally meaning "noisy" (compare Old Irish garim "to shout") or "neighbor" (compare Old Irish gair "neighbor").
+- "a native of Germany," 1520s, from Latin Germanus (adjective and noun, plural Germani), first attested in writings of Julius Caesar, who used Germani to designate a group of tribes in northeastern Gaul, of unknown origin and considered to be neither Latin nor Germanic.
+Perhaps originally the name of an individual tribe, but Gaulish (Celtic) origins have been proposed, from words perhaps originally meaning "noisy" (compare Old Irish garim "to shout") or "neighbor" (compare Old Irish gair "neighbor").
 Middle English had Germayns (plural, late 14c.), but only in the sense "ancient Teuton, member of the Germanic tribes."
-The earlier English word was Almain (early 14c.; see Alemanni) or Dutch.
+The earlier English word was Almain (early 14c., via French; see Alemanni) or Dutch.
+Shakespeare and Marlowe have Almain for "German; a German."